Whitehaven: Maritime Festival

 The 2005 festival also marked the 60th anniversary of the end of the Second World War, in which Whitehaven had been designated Cumbria's official commemoration celebration.
 Up to 1,000 veterans and ex-service personnel took part in the parade from the town's Castle Park to the harbour side, led by members of three military bands.
 Services were held on the harbour side, and aircraft from the Royal Air Force provided a tribute display above the harbour.

 The Maritime Festivals were founded by Gerard Richardson and organised by the Whitehaven Festival Company, made up of a board of volunteers, who organised 17 major events between 1999 and 2015.
 The company was closed in 2016.
 They organised the Queen's visit to Whitehaven in June 2008, followed by the Status Quo gig in August of that year.
 The company staged two events in August 2009.
 The first was the redesigned festival (known for this year as the Whitehaven Food Festival, although it did still feature tall ships) which offered the usual wide variety of attractions, both around the southern half of the harbour and at St. Nicholas' Church, on 8–9 August.
 The second event, the following week, was the Here and Now Gig (a music concert with 1980's pop icons).
 For the June 2010 festival, which was similar in format to 2009, the music performances (Status Quo, N-Dubz and Katherine Jenkins) were moved to the harbour area.

 The 2011 festival (featuring Razorlight plus several 1980s acts including Madness) continued the successful culinary theme, with the return of Jean-Christophe Novelli and other favourites.
 In 2012 the date of the festival was changed to the first weekend in June, to make it part of the Queen's Diamond Jubilee celebration (with a red, white and blue themed firework display).

 Local media

 Local news and television programmes are provided by BBC North East and Cumbria and ITV Border.
 Television signals are received from the local relay transmitter.

-Whitehaven's local radio stations are BBC Radio Cumbria on 104.1 FM, Greatest Hits Radio Cumbria & South West Scotland on 103.4 FM and Hospital Radio Haven, a community based radio that broadcast from the West Cumberland Hospital in the town.
+Whitehaven's local radio stations are BBC Radio Cumbria, Greatest Hits Radio Cumbria & South West Scotland ex and Hospital Radio Haven, a community based radio that broadcast from the West Cumberland Hospital in the town.

 The Whitehaven News is the town's local newspaper.